Pilot licensing in the United Kingdom: LAPL

 The light aircraft pilot licence (LAPL) is not an ICAO-recognised licence, and offers similar privileges to those of the NPPL.
 It is not recognised outside the UK and has three variants for Aeroplanes, Sailplanes and Helicopters.

 It was introduced while the UK was a member of EASA, but since the UK left the EASA system, it is no longer equivalent to EASA LAPLs.

+Since October 2025, as a result of UK CAA Licensing and Training Simplification (LaTS), the LAPL(A) is no longer issued by the CAA, although existing LAPL(A) holders can still exercise the privileges of that licence.
+They will also still need a LAPL medical issued under Part-MED.

 PPL

 The private pilot licence confers on the holder a privilege to act as the pilot in command of certain kinds of aircraft.
 The holder may not operate for valuable consideration, i.e. any form of reward, either financial or in kind.
 However, subject to national restrictions governing the soliciting of passengers to be carried on board an aircraft operated by a PPL holder, and in addition to several other requirements, a PPL holder may carry passengers who make a remunerative contribution toward the direct cost of the flights.

 A flying instructor rating may be included, subject to requirements under UK Part-FCL being satisfied, in a UK Part-FCL PPL provided the applicant has successfully completed a number of additional examinations, training course and assessment.
 Such a person giving instruction in flying training may be remunerated.

 Applicants for a private pilot licence must be at least 17 years old, hold a valid UK Part-MED Class 2 medical certificate, and have met the specified practical and theoretical training requirements laid down in UK Part-FCL.

-PPL courses require at least 45 hours of flight instruction.
+PPL courses require at least 40 hours of flight instruction.
 This must include at least 25 hours of dual flight instruction, at least 10 hours of supervised solo flight time, and at least 5 hours of solo cross-country flight time.
 Up to 5 hours of instruction may be undertaken in an approved simulator.
 Pilots must also undergo a solo flight of at least 150 nautical miles for aeroplanes or 100 nautical miles for helicopters, including full stop landings at two aerodromes different from the departure aerodrome.

 In addition to the practical training requirements, nine multiple choice theory examinations must be passed.
 The pass mark for every exam is 75%; the nine subjects are: